Ylvauk/git-intro/readme.md

 Since you're so flush with VC cash now, your first thought is to go and buy a bunch of fancy USB sticks with your company logo on them.
 Then, you can copy the codebase from your laptop on to each USB stick.
 It's a flawless idea!

-***How can Git and GitHub help?***
+**How can Git and GitHub help?**

 USB sticks are a terrible idea.

 GitHub is a tool for collaborating with other developers.
-Don't buy USB sticks, add your classmates as collaborators on the repository in GitHub.
+Don't buy USB sticks, add your classmates as collaborators on the repository on GitHub.
 Then, they'll be able to **clone** the repository down to their laptops and **push** their changes back up.
 When you need work from one of your coworkers, you can easily **pull** it.

 ### Scenario 3

 The deadline you set with your VC backers is fast approaching and you still have a lot of work on your app that needs to be finished.
 It's time to hire some contractors to help push your app over the finish line!

-You don't want to give the contractors privilege access to your app and you want some way to review their work before it gets merged into the final codebase.
+You don't want to give the contractors privileged access to your app and you want some way to review their work before it gets merged into the final codebase.
 Maybe they should get the USB sticks?

 **How can Git and GitHub help?**